GPUOpen-ProfessionalCompute-Libraries/amdovx-modules/vx_opencv/README.md

-﻿## AMD Module for OpenCV-interop from OpenVX (vx_ext_cv) The vx_ext_cv is an OpenVX module that implemented a mechanism to access OpenCV functionality as OpenVX kernels.
-These kernels can be access from within OpenVX framework using OpenVX API call [vxLoadKernels](https://www.khronos.org/registry/vx/specs/1.0.1/html/da/d83/group__group__user__kernels.html#gae00b6343fbb0126e3bf0f587b09393a3)(context, "vx_ext_cv").
+﻿## AMD Module for OpenCV-interop from OpenVX (vx_opencv) The vx_opencv is an OpenVX module that implemented a mechanism to access OpenCV functionality as OpenVX kernels.
+These kernels can be access from within OpenVX framework using OpenVX API call [vxLoadKernels](https://www.khronos.org/registry/vx/specs/1.0.1/html/da/d83/group__group__user__kernels.html#gae00b6343fbb0126e3bf0f587b09393a3)(context, "vx_opencv").

 ## List of OpenCV-interop kernels
-The following is a list of OpenCV functions that have been included in the vx_ext_cv module.
+The following is a list of OpenCV functions that have been included in the vx_opencv module.

     bilateralFilter             org.opencv.bilateralfilter
     blur                        org.opencv.blur